RomaMalasarte/RomaMalasarte.github.io/essays/ReflectionAI.md

   4. Essays <img width="50px" class="rounded float-start pe-4" src="../img/notion.png"> <img width="50px" class="rounded float-start pe-4" src="../img/grammarly1.png">

 I do use AI for my essays, specifically Grammarly.
 I have been using grammarly since high school, even then I had little to no knowledge about AI and was not educated on its capabilities.
 Along with grammarly, I write my rough drafts on notion which also utilizes AI to provide me with grammatical recommendations.
-It is very convenient writing while getting edits done to my essays simultaneously.
+It is very convenient writing while getting edits to my essays simultaneously.

   5. Final project